samueldepaul/AI4LS-2_Hackathon/README.md

 The first task involved forecasting groundwater levels for specific locations within Austria, covering the period from January 2022 to June 2024.

 The repository includes various Jupyter notebooks documenting the entire process: from data processing and integration, to the selection of exogenous variables and model evaluation.
+Additionally, we have created a script specifically focused on the final training and prediction process, which we introduce before diving into the notebooks, for those who want a quickstart.

 In this `README.md`, we first explain how to train the model for a single location and make the corresponding predictions.
 Afterward, we explain the methodology used to solve the challenges, while providing a brief summary of the content of each notebook that makes up the project.